Andrew Atherton

 Atherton was a Professor and Principal and Vice-Chancellor of the University of Dundee which he held from January to November 2019.
 During his period as Principal of the University of Dundee, it rose to 4th in the UK for student satisfaction, its highest ever result, and to its highest league table position of 24th in the Sunday Times University Guide and 3rd in Scotland.
 During Atherton's tenure the University was also named Student Experience University of the Year by the Sunday Times as a result of its rise in student satisfaction.
+Atherton now holds the position of VP of International and Engagement at the University of Southampton.

 Prior to this role, he held academic and directorial positions at the universities of Durham, Lincoln, and Lancaster.
 His areas of academic interest are business and entrepreneurship, particularly related to small and medium-sized enterprises and China.

 Education

 Atherton read Chinese and Economics at the School of Oriental and African Studies, University of London, graduating in 1989.
 This was followed, in 1992, by a Master's degree in International and Development Economics at Yale University in the United States.
 As a result of his studies of China, he is fluent in Mandarin.
 Andrew completed a PhD by publication in 2012 on the effectiveness of government enterprise policy at the University of Lincoln.